-Policy 9: Improve appearance and recognition.
+Policy 9: Appearance and recognition Strategies

-- 9.1: Improve the appearance of the NC 11 corridor and at key intersections. - Provide landscaping and streetscape improvements such as plantings, sidewalks, decorative lighting, and district-wide signage. - These improvements should accomplish several goals such as aesthetic improvement, facilitating pedestrian movements within and to the commercial centers.
+- 9.1: Improve the appearance of the NC 11 corridor and at key intersections. - Provide landscaping and streetscape improvements such as plantings, sidewalks, decorative lighting, and district-wide signage. - These improvements should accomplish several goals such as aesthetic improvement, facilitating pedestrian movements within and to the commercial centers. beautification and marketing.